Can One Size Fit All?

 Chapter 3: Patents and Progress: The Economics of Patent Monopoly and Free Access: Where Do We Go From Here?

+3. Patents and progress: the economics of patent monopoly and free access: where do we go from here?
 Rudolph J.R.
 Peritz* Some chapters in this collection discuss the grounds for protecting intellectual property rights.
 This chapter is one of several that investigate the other side – the public domain and free access.
 It takes an economic perspective, taking as its point of departure a landmark article about patents written in 1950 by two economists, Fritz Machlup and Edith Penrose.
 Questions about the public domain and free access span the entire array of intellectual property rights – from patent to copyright to trademark, and beyond.
 For advocates of free access, patents present a more difficult policy problem than copyright and trademark, in my view, because patents do not have an obvious free expression connection or cultural component to invite open access.
 Both copyright and trademark have fair use defenses that, in the US, stand shoulder to shoulder with freedom of expression and a socio-political marketplace of ideas.
 US patent law has no fair use defense and its experimental use defense is only a mirage.
 Patent’s marketplace of ideas stands in the shadow of commercial markets for goods and services, and for technology transfer.
 That is not to say there is no overlap or common ground; perhaps the most interesting and challenging overlap involves computer software, although, even there, inventors look more like authors of textual invention.
 In any event, patent scholarship, if not patent protection, has been a breed apart.
-When patent scholars have written about access and the public domain, they have addressed technological development and economic growth.
-Thus access...
+When patent scholars...

 You are not authenticated to view the full text of this chapter or article.